Decoded (film)

 Decoded (解密) is a 2024 Chinese period drama film directed, produced and co-written by Chen Sicheng, and starring Liu Haoran, John Cusack, Chen Daoming and Daniel Wu.
 The film is based on the novel of the same name by Mai Jia.

 Plot

+Rong Jinzhen is discovered as a child by his distant relative, university professor Xiaolili (Daniel Wu), who adopts and nurtures him.
+After completing his academic studies, Jinzhen is recruited into the top-secret Unit 701, a government spy agency tasked with breaking enemy codes.
+He is first assigned to crack the "Purple Cipher", used by America to assist Taiwan, before being tasked with the even more complex "Black Cipher."
+Jinzhen keeps a dream journal to help him break complex ciphers, as symbols from his dreams help him think beyond conventional methods.
+His dreams increasingly overtake his waking life as he obsessively pursues the solution.
+The story follows his journey from a reclusive mathematical genius to a crucial government asset whose work helps shape China's Cold War intelligence capabilities.

 The film is set in the war-torn 1940s and follows autistic math genius Rong Jinzhen with a past shrouded in myth who is forced to abandon his academic pursuits to become a code-breaker for a secret spy agency.